Bulk API Data and Query Tools

 click Preview Query (bottom of the page), fill in an email address and prove you are not a robot.
 If you do all of that they'll send you a link that will download your csv file.
 How fun is that?
 The caveat that doesn't apply here is that your result set needs to be 1G or lower in size as that seems to be the extent of their helpfulness.
 Any larger and you'd have to resort to dealing with the bulk data files or asking for a database dump as explained in the email you'll receive.

-The pairbulk people offer a similar query tool and download but they do not let you specify what columns you'd like.
+The peds (formerly pairbulk) api offers a similar query tool and download but they do not let you specify what columns you'd like.
 You get a lot of columns whether you want them or not.
 They also only offer download formats of json or xml.
 There is no csv option.
 How unfun is that?

 If you have an interest in plant patents I have more information about them here